Insuring Older Homes: Coverage Considerations for Central New York Properties

 If you fall into the first camp, you likely went on a specific house search that isolated vintage or historic homes.
 That called for a big budget and more expensive homeowners coverage.

-Since you want to see vintage details of your home restored to its original state in the event of a covered loss, replacement cost coverage is highly advised.
+Since you want to see vintage details of your home restored to its original state in the event of a covered loss, replacement cost coverage is worth considering.

-Opting for that coverage will ensure that your carrier will hire skilled laborers and source the materials needed to reconstruct your home as close to the original as possible.
+Choosing that coverage may help ensure that your carrier will hire skilled laborers and source the materials needed to reconstruct your home as close to the original as possible.

 It will be close, but it cannot be exact simply because some materials no longer exist in their commercial form—such as lumber from the old-growth forests we mentioned earlier.